The Short-Term Predictability of Returns in Order Book Markets: a Deep Learning Perspective: The space of models under consideration

 We, therefore, introduce volume features, which provide a robust representation of order book data.
 Fixing a window of size $W>0$ we define:

 where $s^{(j)}_{x, t-\tau}$ for $x\in\{a,b\}$ are the bid/ask volumes corresponding to the $j$-th price from the mid $\pi^{(j)}_{x, t-\tau}$, as defined in Section \ref{sec:order_book}.
-We note that the volume representation indeed satisfies the five desiderata: a region of interest is identified (via the window $W>0$), it is efficient (for the same dimension of input it may convey more or less information than the 'level' representation, depending on how sparse the orders are placed in the order book), it has a simple validity (all entries are in the same units), it is robust to small perturbations (new orders at empty levels minimally affect the feature) and is compatible with the CNN architecture (the spatial structure of the volumes is homogeneous).
+We note that the volume representation indeed satisfies the five desiderata: a region of interest is identified (via the window $W>0$), it is efficient (for the same dimension of input it may convey more or less information than the `level' representation, depending on how sparse the orders are placed in the order book), it has a simple validity (all entries are in the same units), it is robust to small perturbations (new orders at empty levels minimally affect the feature) and is compatible with the CNN architecture (the spatial structure of the volumes is homogeneous).
 An intuitive visualization of this representation as a one-dimensional gray-scale strip is given in Figure \ref{fig:orderbook_grayscale}, when including a time dimension this naturally becomes a two-dimensional gray-scale image.
 The main drawback of the volume representation is that when orders are placed far apart in the order book it is sparse and a larger window $W>0$ may be required.

-\begin{remark} Our definition of volume features is similar to the mid-price-centered moving window representation of \citet{robust_representation}, with the latter living in $\mathbb{R}^{2W+1}$ instead of $\mathbb{R}^{2W}$ and using $\pm$ signs to distinguish between bid and ask volumes.
-The need for a new, more robust representation of the order book was reached independently. \end{remark}
+Our definition of volume features is similar to the mid-price-centered moving window representation of \citet{robust_representation}, with the latter living in $\mathbb{R}^{2W+1}$ instead of $\mathbb{R}^{2W}$ and using $\pm$ signs to distinguish between bid and ask volumes.
+The need for a new, more robust representation of the order book was reached independently.

 In order to use the deepLOB architecture with this new data representation, we must adapt the CNN module.
 In particular, we fold the volume input into a three-dimensional array

 and feed this into a three-dimensional convolutional layer with a $(2 \times 2 \times 1)$ filter and $(1 \times 1 \times 1)$ stride.
 This layer aims to extract imbalances in the order book by comparing volumes on the two sides of the mid-price.
 The CNN module with the appropriate changes is depicted in Figure \ref{fig:CNN_module_deepVOL}.
 The rest of the deepVOL architecture is exactly the same as deepLOB with one slight difference in the way the data is normalized.
 Thinking of the volume representation as a gray-scale image a natural choice of normalization is